Conflux-Chain/python-conflux-sdk/README.md

 # python-conflux-sdk
 A Python SDK for interacting with Conflux network.

+Note: this SDK still is in developing, and the API may change in the future.

 ## How to install

 ```shell
 $ pip3 install conflux
 ```

+## Features

+1. Base32 address utilities
+2. Account for signing Conflux transaction
+3. Conflux RPC interaction

 ## How to use